-If you want to make this on the cooker, then add the relish mixture into a pot, and cook slowly for 60-90 mins stirring regularly till done to your taste.
+If you want to make this on the cooker, then add the relish mixture into a pot, and cook slowly for 60-90 mins stirring frequently till done to your taste.

 If you want this Beetroot Relish to be a little sharper then feel free to add a little less sugar and a little bit more lemon.
 It is all good.

-PS – do check out the video on how easy it is to make this Beetroot Relish.
+Do check out the video on how easy it is to make Beetroot Relish in the video further below.

 Here is how to make Beetroot Relish.
 Please do try it and if you do make it then please do tag #recipesfromapantry on Instagram or Twitter so that I can pop over and have a look.
 It is really, really awesome for me when you make any one of my recipes.
 You can also share it on my Facebook page.

 Thank you for reading my Beetroot Jam post.
 And please come visit again as I continue dreaming up recipes, traditional African recipes, African fusion recipes, Sierra Leone recipes, travel plans and much more for you.